gnublet/heartdisease_practice/README.md

 # heartdisease_practice
-practice with the a heart disease dataset using xgboost
+practice with the a heart disease dataset using xgboost.
+Still needs parameter tuning.